-November Exam Paper: (3 hrs) 200 marks Section A: Question 1 (Short Questions) 40 marks Section B: Question 2: Materials and Structures 35 marks Question 3: Energy 20 marks Question 4 : Skills and Construction Processes 35 marks Question 5 : Tools, Implements and Equipment 40 marks Question 6: Water Management 30 marks
+- November Exam Paper: (3 hrs) - 200 marks 0 Section A: Question 1 (Short Questions) 40 marks - 0 Section B: 35 marks Question 2: Materials and Structures Question 3: Energy 20 marks - Question 4: Skills and Construction Processes 35 marks Question 5: Tools, Implements and Equipment 40 marks Question 6: Water Management 30 marks

 - Ask your teacher for the content framework for Grade 12.
 This will give you the detailed content for Agricultural Technology.
 Paste it in your exercise book.
-Tick off every topic as it is taught in class, and write the relevant textbook page numbers next to the topic. - Prepare yourself to draw, design, sketches and do calculations.
-Read case studies or scenarios very carefully, interpret diagrams, study sketches (also the labelling) and apply your knowledge. - Work through as many past Agricultural Technology papers as possible to prepare for the examinations. - PAT must be done accurately and neatly according to the PAT guidelines and must be finished in the prescribed time. - Assignments and practical tasks must be done according to the guidelines and handed in on time.
+Tick off every topic as it is taught in class, and write the relevant textbook page numbers next to the topic. - Prepare yourself to draw, design, sketch and do calculations.
+Read case studies or scenarios very carefully, interpret diagrams, study sketches (also the labelling) and apply your knowledge. - Work through as many past Agricultural Technology papers as possible to prepare for the examinations. - PAT must be done accurately and neatly according to the PAT guidelines and must be finished in the prescribed time.

+Assignments and practical tasks must be done according to the guidelines and handed in on time.